Locate \(i^{th}\) Pattern Occurrence or Text Boundary

 see stri_opts_regex, stri_opts_fixed, stri_opts_collator, and stri_opts_brkiter.

-NULL for the defaults.
+NULL for the defaults.- merge

 logical, indicating if charclass locations should be merged or not.